 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, Storehacks may earn a commission if you click a link to an external source.

-Well holy shit.
-I didn't check my emails as early as I normally would have this morning however when I did I was as excited as a teenage girl at a Bieber concert.
+Well, holy moly.
+If you're looking for Teespring millionaires that have gone on to create a brand juggernaut in the POD space, you've found them.
+I didn't check my emails as early as I normally would have this morning however when I did I was as excited as a teenage girl nailing her first TikTok dance.

 The cRush Brothers

 Monthly revenue (average): Average $3.5 Million+

 Klaviyo – If you aren't emailing daily, you are leaving tons of money on the table.
 If you are cloning/duplicating without changing out images, products, or content, you are emailing half-assed.